Ravens-Steelers rescheduled again by COVID-19 to Wednesday

 Cornerback Terrell Bonds, who’s on injured reserve, was also added to the expansive list Monday.

-There was a bit of good news, however: Baltimore activated linebacker Jayson Ferguson, offensive lineman D.J.
+There was a bit of other good news for Baltimore, which activated linebacker Jayson Ferguson, offensive lineman D.J.
 Fluker and defensive tackle Broderick Washington from the COVID-19 list.
 Defensive back Iman Marshall was also activated, although he’s been on IR since tearing his right ACL in August.

 The contest pitting two longtime rivals was originally scheduled for Thanksgiving night before a rash of coronavirus cases among the Ravens forced the game to be postponed to Sunday.
 As Baltimore continued to stack up positive tests, the game was moved back to Tuesday night.

-The Ravens (6-4) will face the Steelers without several of their top playmakers, including quarterback Lamar Jackson, running backs Mark Ingram and J.K.
-Dobbins, and defensive linemen Calais Campbell and Brandon Williams.
+The Ravens (6-4) will face Pittsburgh (10-0) without several of their top playmakers, including Jackson, Andrews, and defensive linemen Calais Campbell and Brandon Williams.

 The loss of Andrews and Snead will further hinder backup quarterback Robert Griffin III, who will be taking snaps from a third-string center after Patrick Mekari and Matt Skura were placed on the COVID-19 list on Wednesday.